robertsandoval/acm-aap-demo/README.md

 - An AWS account
 - [Ansible Automation Platform](https://developers.redhat.com/products/ansible/download) is installed on your local machine
+- Create an SSH key pair in AWS account for your EC2 instance

 ## Using the playbook
 When using the create_ec2instance.yml playbook, be sure to specify the variables: